Boonville, New York

 Boonville is a town in Oneida County, New York, United States.
 The town is in the northeastern section of the county.
 The population was 4,555 at the 2010 census.
 The town includes a village, also called Boonville.
 The town and village are named after Gerrit Boon, an agent of the Holland Land Company.
-The current mayor is Judith Dellerba.
+As of 2024, the village's mayor is Judith Dellerba.